EGR314Team206/EGR314Team206.github.io/component_selection.md

 </div>
 </figure>

-**Component #4:** Adafruit Anemometer (1733).
+**Component #4:** Hall Effect Sensor (AS5600-ASOM).

-This anemometer is relatively inexpensive and operates within the given voltage requirements which fits the needs of the project.
+This component was changed from the anemometer rather close to the due date of our project.
+Our team had easy access to this sensor and it would be much easier to get it working properly than the initial alternative component.

 <figure class="image">
 <div style="text-align: center">